Board of Trustees, 2018-2019

 Ex-Officio Board Members

 Jo Ann Groeger has been a Lawrence resident since 1976.
 She has two sons and a daughter that have graduated from the Lawrence school district.
 Jo Ann's husband is the former Superintendent of Recreation for Lawrence Township, so fitness and activity are a priority to her!
 She has an undergraduate degree and two Masters Degrees in education.
 Jo Ann is a retired Lawrence Township Public School teacher and currently is serving on Lawrence's Board of Education.
 While teaching, she received three LTEF grants and experienced first-hand how a grant can open up possibilities and make them realities in a classroom.

 Kevin Nerwinski is the Township Manager.
 He is the chief executive and chief administrative officer of the Lawrence Township government.
 His responsibilities include oversight of Township personnel, supervision of all departments of the Township government, negotiation of contracts, preparation of the budget, management of municipal property and coordination of departmental activities.

 Stephen is the Head Master of The Lawrenceville School.
 He assumed that position on July 1, 2015.
 Prior to arriving at The Lawrenceville School, he had extensive private school leadership experience.
 Most recently he was the Head Master of University School in Shaker Heights and Hunting Valley, Ohio.

-Andrew Zuckerman is the Director of Instructional Services for the Lawrence Township Public Schools.
+Mary Pancoast is the Acting Director of Instructional Services for the Lawrence Township Public Schools.
 She is responsible for enhancing and improving curriculum and instruction, providing quality professional development and training for teachers and striving to put Lawrence Township Public Schools on the map as the number one public school in the nation.
-Andrew and his wife live in Pennsylvania with their three children.
+Mary lives with her husband and stepdaughter in Burlington County.